omegat-org/omegat/docs_devel/integration-test.md

 2. server: ssh+git server container to provide team repository
 3. client: omegat test instance container to run integration test.

-OmegaT project provide `docker-compose.yml` compose configuration that orchestrate test setup and execution in one line command, `docker-compose up`
+OmegaT project provide `.docker-compose.yml` compose configuration that orchestrate test setup and execution in one line command.

 ### How to run